 - Facial spasms

 The symptoms described above may not necessarily mean that you have eyelid spasms.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

 Minor eyelid twitches require no treatment as they usually resolve spontaneously.
-Reducing stress, using warm soaks, or correction of any refractive error may help.
+Reducing stress, using warm soaks, correction of any refractive error, and lubrication of the eye with artificial tears may help.
 Some ophthalmologists recommend reducing caffeine usage.

-Can be treated with medications, biofeedback, injection of botulinum and surgery.
-Medications and biofeedback are rarely successful in managing blepharospasm, but may be advised in mild cases or cases not responding to other treatment.
-Botulinum injections are now the most commonly recommended treatment for blepharospasm.
-Injection of botulinum (botulism toxin) in very small quantities into the muscles around the eyes will relax the spasm.
-The injection works for several months, but will slowly wear off and usually needs to be repeated.
-The treatment is very successful with few side-effects.
-On those rare occasions when side-effects do occur, they include drooping of the eyelids, double vision or dryness of the eye, but they all subside as the injection wears off.
-Your ophthalmologist may suggest surgery to remove either the nerve causing the spasm or the spastic muscles themselves.
-The surgical results are generally permanent and any side-effects are also usually permanent.
+Blepharospasm can be treated with medications, biofeedback, injection of botulinum toxin, and surgery.
+Medications and biofeedback are rarely successful in managing blepharospasm.
+Botulinum toxin injections are now the most commonly recommended treatment for blepharospasm.
+Injection of botulinum toxin in very small quantities into the muscles around the eyes will stop the spasm.
+The injection works for several months but will slowly wear off and usually needs to be repeated 3 to 4 times each year.
+The treatment is very successful with few side effects.
+On rare occasions when side effects occur, they include drooping of the eyelids or double vision.
+Side effects typically last 1 to 2 weeks while the good effects last 3 months.
+Surgery to remove the involved muscles is occasionally needed in addition to botulinum toxin therapy.

-Botulinum injections may be beneficial in relieving the eyelid spasms in patients with hemifacial spasm.
-A neurosurgical procedure for hemifacial spasm may relieve the pressure of the artery on the nerve.
+Botulinum toxin injections can relieve the eyelid and facial spasms in patients with hemifacial spasm.
+A neurosurgical procedure for hemifacial spasm, microvascular decompression, also can relieve the facial spasms.
 While it is generally successful, it is a major neurosurgical operation and serious complications are possible.